tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Double check PlayerLoader.ModifyZoom logic.
 Seems like there is only 1 callsite now, code was cleaned up?
 - What is Main.boulderLogo?
 Seems like MenuLoader needs to be updated with a new vanilla menu option?
 - There are new music tracks and some might have been moved.
 Update SceneEffectPriority enum docs and double check that they are correct for both methods.
+- ArmorIDs.Legs.Sets.OverridesLegs needs 55, 63
+- DrawPlayer_14_2_GlassSlipperSparkles gone?
+- ArmorIDs.Body.Sets.HidesBottomSkin needs 216, 214, 215
+- Need to find where ProjectileLoader.DrawHeldProjInFrontOfHeldItemAndArms (ModProjectile.DrawHeldProjInFrontOfHeldItemAndArms) should go.
+PlayerDrawSet removed heldProjOverHand and there are new fields as well.
+Seems like `SelectedDrawnProjectile.drawLayer == 8` replaced it in DrawPlayer_31_ProjectileOverArm?
+ProjectileDrawLayerID.HeldProjOverHand exists.
+- SoundID.TML: NPCHit58, NPCDeath67, NPCDeath68, Item179-199
+- CreateTrackable now has maxInstances parameter, need to make sure they are applied to our changes.
+- Item.CanStack has been added.
+ItemLoader.CanStack patches should probably be moved into it.
+- Item.IsTheSameAs removed

 # New Fields that might need more documentation